-Background: Dr. Mackelprang earned her PhD in Clinical Psychology at Nova Southeastern University in 2011 and completed postdoctoral fellowships at centers affiliated with the University of Washington thereafter.
+Background: Dr. Mackelprang earned her PhD in Clinical Psychology at Nova Southeastern University and completed postdoctoral fellowships at centers affiliated with the University of Washington.
 As a Clinical Fellow of Rehabilitation Psychology at Harborview Medical Center, she delivered consultation-liaison services and psychotherapy for trauma patients across the lifespan, as well as for individuals living with chronic illnesses.
 She then completed a fellowship in pediatric trauma research at the Harborview Injury Prevention & Research Center.
 Prior to joining Swinburne in January 2017, she was an Affiliate Faculty member in the Department of Psychology at Seattle University.

 Homelessness; Injury; Trauma; Rehabilitation; Suicide; Health services utilisation; Traumatic brain injury; Health disparities

 Higher degrees by research

 Accredited to supervise Masters & Doctoral students as Co-Supervisor.